Lahphim/react-surveyor-challenge/README.md

 A project to challenge ourselves with specific web stacks to achieve the Internal Certification. 🚀

-The requirement of this project is about creating a surveyor with different type of questions such as the list below here.
+The requirement of this project is about creating a surveyor with different types of questions such as the list below here.

 #### Type of questions:
 * Listing